 Sunday, November 3rd, 2013

-Leave at 6:00 pm and proceed South on 6th Ave to Alameda and turn left
+Leave at 6:00 PM and proceed South on 6th Ave to Alameda and turn right.

 City Parking Garages include: